sghpjuikit/player/README.md

 ## What is this?

-**PlayerFX** is a desktop audio player and audio management application, with a dynamic module system - a multipurpose extensible application capable of compiling and running custom java widgets.
+**PlayerFX** is a desktop audio player and management application, with a modular ui/functionality capable of compiling and reloading its own parts.

+**Is this ready?** Yes and no. It is completely functional, but unprepared for release.
+An experimental release is due soon.
+This will mean no automatic updates, need to reimport the library, etc.

+**Sneak peek:**
 ![Playlist View](assets/screenshots/screenshot_playlists.jpg)

+## Do I need this?

+You decide.
 There are two main major use cases for this application:

 ##### Audio management system
 You may ask, why another audio player?
 Because there is significant lack of such application for a power user.